Ripen Figs! 7 Tips to Boost Fig Tree Harvests in Cold Climates

 On a dark-coloured driveway or patio

-Next to a brick wall that captures and releases heat from sunlight
+Next to a brick wall or stone wall that captures and releases heat from sunlight

 When planting fig trees in the ground, look for somewhere warm: